 enhancement of life ("Liberty and the pursuit of Happiness").

-20. Although the Old Testament represents SOME of the
+20. Although the (OT) represents SOME of the

 Hebrew mythology, theology and cultural aspects, it does NOT

-represent these completely nor totally adequately.
+represent any of these completely nor totally adequately.
 Although there

-are some historical accounts, these cannot be taken at face value.
+are some historical accounts, these cannot be taken at face value because

 All together, it cannot be a basis for building a proper conceptual